rvalavi/blockCV/README.md

 ```r
 browseVignettes("blockCV")
 ```
+The vignette is alse avaiable in this [link](http://htmlpreview.github.io/?https://github.com/rvalavi/blockCV/blob/master/vignettes/BlockCV_for_SDM.html).

 ### Features
 Compared to other available packages, **blockCV** provides more strategies and control over fold generation including: